 Sometimes the most impactful parts of the journey are getting off the beaten path and discovering what real life is like.
 We’re excited to share the next chapter from Dale of The Maritime Explorer on our Colombia and Panama tour.
-For more info on this Colombia tour, click here.
+Check out this link for more info on this Colombia tour.

 History of Palenque de San Basilio